-1. The county will consider incentives for private landowners to maintain and improve water resources and natural ecosystems on properties within Tier 2 through Tier 7,
+1. The county will consider incentives for private landowners to maintain and improve water resources and natural ecosystems on properties within Tier 2 through Tier 7.

-Attachment 1 CPA2018-10014 including but not limited to acquiring agricultural or conservation easements; compensation for water storage that is in the public interest; and providing matching funds to secure federal and state funds/grants for improving agricultural best management practices or protection/restoration of wetlands on existing agricultural operations
+Attachment 1 June 19, 2019 CPA2018-10014 Page 10 of 14 including but not limited to acquiring agricultural or conservation easements; compensation for water storage that is in the public interest; and providing matching funds to secure federal and state funds/grants for improving agricultural best management practices or protection/restoration of wetlands on existing agricultural operations